Foundation Courses

 Language Requirement

-Start or continue a language through the required ‘exit’ course indicating that the requirement has been met.
+Students are required to study a language other than English at Villanova.
+Students may satisfy the Core Curriculum Language requirement through starting or continuing a language through the required 'exit' course indicating that the requirement has been met.
 Students must begin their language studies to fulfill the Core Curriculum Language requirement no later than sophomore year.
 Students continuing language studies should begin their first year and continue without interruption.

 Students must complete the exit course or higher depending on placement.